MarcinOrlowski/html-clock-plasmoid/README.md

  placeholders, and will be replaced by corresponding values.
 Non-placeholders are returned unprocessed.

+### Date and Time ###

+These are date and time related, and will return values based on your current calendar/clock and system timezone settings.

 | Placeholder | Description |
 |-------------|-------------|
 | {yy} 		| long year (i.e. "2009") |